 II.A.3.
-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Anesthesiology or by the American Osteopathic Board of Anesthesiology, or subspecialty qualifications that are acceptable to the Review Committee; (Core) II.A.3.c) must include at least three years of post-fellowship experience in pediatric anesthesiology; (Detail)† II.A.3.d) must include current appointment as a member of the anesthesiology faculty at the primary clinical site; (Core) II.A.3.e) must include demonstration of ongoing academic achievements appropriate to the subspecialty, including publications, the development of educational programs, or the conduct of research; and, (Core) II.A.3.f) must include devotion of at least 50 percent of the program director's clinical, educational, administrative, and academic time to pediatric anesthesiology.
+Qualifications of the program director:

+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core)

+II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Dermatology or by the American Osteopathic Board of acceptable to the Review Committee; (Core)

+Dermatology, or subspecialty qualifications that are

+II.A.3.c) must include completion of an ACGME- or AOA-accredited procedural dermatology or micrographic surgery and dermatologic oncology fellowship, an American College of Mohs Surgery-approved fellowship, or experience as a program director of a dermatologic surgery fellowship program for at least 10 years; (Core)

+II.A.3.d) must include at least six years of patient care experience as a dermatologist and dermatologic surgeon; (Core)

+II.A.3.e) must include at least three years of experience as a teacher in graduate medical education in dermatology and dermatologic surgery; and, (Core)

+II.A.3.f) must include an ongoing clinical practice in micrographic surgery and dermatologic oncology that includes personal performance of key aspects of micrographic surgery and dermatologic oncology as the fellow observes.
 (Core)